 Salty's Short Supply

 I founded Salty's in 2010 after 7 years honing my skills as the designer for Sea Apparel.
 I'd become a father for the first time and was looking for work with flexible hours so I started designing clothes to sell at the local markets on the weekends.
 And Salty's was born.
 I'm proud to say that is truly an independent brand.
 I have no partners or backing, no staff, no book-keeper, unpaid interns or gofers.
 Just me with some support from the mrs. I design everything myself and oversee the sampling and production of my shorts in Bali, which by total coincidance hosts some of the worlds most epic waves.
-I whip up most of the artwork myself but my friends chip in from time to time to mix it up a little.
-All the t's are screen printed by hand in Byron.
+I whip up most of the artwork myself with my friends chip in from time to time to mix it up a little.
+All the t's are screen printed by me, by hand in Byron.
 I guess you could call it a one man band.
 I hope you like the products and thanks for your support.

 Free was the best surf brand that I had ever seen.
 I was a little slow to catch onto it, finding it only in its later years.
 But I remember when I did and it hit me like 'a tonne of this shit is awesome bricks'.
 This was 2003 and there were a couple of other good small indie surf brands out there but nothing came close to it.
 Ando’s (Andy Davis) whimsical drawings, subtle nods to history and nostalgia, coupled with over-sized colorful prints and finely cut surfing shorts.
 His graphics were light hearted and light on a logo.
 Well kind of.
 Because part of its genius was the name 'Free' as it didn't read like a logo.
 It read like a statement, a state of being, an ethos and awe aspiring feeling.
 That sensibility was a long way from the macho heavily branded surfwear available in Australia, and far ahead of its time (or was it 20 years behind it?).

 So then I met Andy Davis in 2004.
 Harry the Hat introduced me when he was out staying in Byron for a few months working on illustrations for “The Way of the Bird”, a kids book with Andrew Kidman.
-I was excited to met him.
+I was excited to meet him.
 We hit it off… Drank red wine, surfed, drew on beer coasters, danced and enjoyed our new found friendship… Young, single and free as a byrd...
 Word…

 Free and its incarnations are gone for now.
 Ando is still designing surfwear and when you see it you know it's him.
 He's still inspiring designers everywhere.
 I can proudly say that he was my biggest inspiration.
 And I believe he was the driving force behind the smaller cottage surf brands that are abundant today...